retr0gr4d3/Rooocus/readme.md

 This fork further enhances the 'focus' idea, by removing options from the webui.

-- Auth has been enforced, the placeholder configuration is "user" with the password "pass".
-You can alter this at the end of the webui.py file.
+- Auth has been enforced.
+(Default: `user`:`pass`.
+Change in webui.py at the end of the file.)
+- The History Log access link has been hidden.

 <details>
     <summary>Original README</summary>